 Years ago, I never would have imagined I’d be this excited to talk about how great coconut oil is for face cleansing.
-The idea of putting coconut oil on my face seemed like crazy talk, and I thought cleaning your face with coconut oil and using coconut oil as a skin moisturizer was for “those” kind of people.
+The idea of putting coconut oil on my face (I use this one) seemed like crazy talk, and I thought cleaning your face with coconut oil and using coconut oil as a skin moisturizer was for “those” kind of people.

 And now, I am totally one of them.

 The truth is, I used to be a total sucker for step-by-step facial cleansing systems.
 I figured the more scrubbers, foams, and serums involved—the more beautiful my skin would be.

 Despite trying a variety of these special (and expensive!) products, I was never truly happy with my skin.
 My face was always extremely dry, and I had little white bumps that popped up in clusters on my face on a regular basis.

 Then, one day—common sense hit me.
 Why would adding more unnatural compounds to my skin somehow be more beneficial for me?
 If it was important to me to eat nourishing foods free of hydrogenated oils, color additives, preservatives, and synthetic ingredients, why would I be putting that kind of stuff on my face?

 So, I stopped.
 But then I quickly found myself with a dirty face, and nothing to clean it with.
 Kinnnd of a problem.

 Enter: The Oil Cleansing Method

 While it may seem counterintuitive to clean your face with coconut oil, the oil cleansing method is quite possibly the purest, most effective way to remove dirt, impurities and yes—even oil from your face.